michalsenkyr/michalsenkyr.github.io/_drafts/spark-performance.md

 As we can see, the order of transformations does not matter, which is thanks to a feature called rule-based query optimization.
 Data sizes are also taken into account to reorder the job in the right way, thanks to cost-based query optimization.
 Lastly, the DataFrame API also pushes information about the columns that are actually required by the job to limit input reads (this is called predicate pushdown).
 It is actually very difficult to write an RDD job in such a way as to be on par with what the DataFrame API comes up with.

 However, there is one aspect in which DataFrames do not excel and which prompted the creation of another, third, way to represent Spark computations: type safety.
-As data columns are represented only by name for the purposes of transformation definitions and their valid usage with regards to the actual data types is only checked during run-time, this tends to result in a tedious development process where we need to keep track of all the proper types during development or we end up with an error.
+As data columns are represented only by name for the purposes of transformation definitions and their valid usage with regards to the actual data types is only checked during run-time, this tends to result in a tedious development process where we need to keep track of all the proper types or we end up with an error.
+The Dataset API was created as a solution to this.

+The Dataset API uses Scala's type inference and implicits-based techniques to pass around Encoders, special classes that describe the data types for Spark's optimizer just as in the case of DataFrames, while retaining compile-time typing in order to do type checking and write transformations naturally.
+If that sounds complicated, here is an example:

+![Dataset example]

+Later it was realized that DataFrames can be thought of as just a special case of these Datasets and the API was unified (using a special optimized class called Row as the DataFrame's data type).

 ## 2. Partitioning